 Fast funding

 Because working capital loans are intended for paying day-to-day operating expenses, lenders prioritize speed when it comes to approval and funding timelines.
-This is especially true of online lenders who can often approve your application within minutes and put money in your company’s checking account the next day.
+This is especially true of online lenders, who can often approve your application within minutes and put money in your company’s checking account the next day.

 May not require collateral

-Many working capital loans don’t require collateral, reducing the risk you face as a borrower.
-It also makes the application process easier because you don’t have to wait for the lender to appraise your collateral and ensure it’s worth enough to secure the loan.
+Not using collateral also makes the application process easier because you don’t have to wait for the lender to appraise your collateral and ensure it’s worth enough to secure the loan.

 Relaxed eligibility requirements